jakub-zawislak/formex/README.md

 don't write changeset, but a separate module that declares fields of form (like in [Symfony](https://symfony.com/doc/current/forms.html#creating-form-classes)).
 Formex will build changeset and additional Ecto queries (to get options for `<select>`) for itself.

 Formex also comes with helper functions for templating.
+For now it only supports Bootstrap.

 ## Installation
 `mix.exs`